+Benefits.
 Augmenting a reputation system with proactive reputations has two main benefits.
 First, from the initiator's perspective, proactive reputations generate a more reliable credibility measure of the target peer.
-Results from proactive requests are formed from 'first-hand' information or trusted observations, and, thus, are less vulnerable to false ratings or collusion.
+Results from proactive requests are formed from "firsthand" (when using a virtual identity for verification) or trusted observations, and thus are less vulnerable to false ratings or collusion.
 Second, accruing passive ratings takes time and depends on the target peer's level of interaction with others during the normal execution of an application.
 Consequently, a significant amount of time may be needed to establish a reliable reputation value.
-With our proactive model, a peer controls its transaction rate with the target peer, and can generate a reputation quickly.
+With our proactive model, a peer controls its transaction rate with the target peer, and can generate its reputation quickly (within bounds of detection).

+Challenges.
 We face several major challenges in designing a proactive reputation system.
 First, for the processing of proactive requests to be fair and non-biased, the receiver must not be able to identify the request initiator.
-Otherwise, a target peer can tailor its response based on the originator, i.e. only behave well when being tested.
-Therefore, these proactive requests should be anonymous [10,11].
+Otherwise, a target peer can tailor its response based on the originator.
+Therefore, these proactive requests should be anonymous [11, 28].
 Second, in order for proactive requests to generate accurate peer behavior, they must be indistinguishable from normal application requests.
 Requests can come in the form of routing requests, storage directives, or other application-specific actions.
 Once a malicious peer determines that the purpose of a request is to measure its performance and reliability, it will always process these requests correctly to boost its reputation.
 Finally, we must design proactive reputations to minimize computation and bandwidth overhead.

-Figure 1.
-Proactive reputation generation: the initiator node injects proactive requests into the application stream on its way to the candidate node.
-A trusted third party verifies the transaction outcome and informs the initiator.
+Figure 1: Proactive reputation generation: the initiator node injects proactive requests into the application stream on its way to the candidate node.
+A trusted 3rd party verifies the transaction outcome and informs the initiator.

-In this work, we assume that proactive requests are sent as anonymous messages, and focus on addressing the challenge of making proactive requests indistinguishable from other request traffic.
+In this work, we assume that proactive requests are sent as anonymous messages, and focus on addressing the challenge of hiding proactive requests inside application traffic.
 In the remainder of the paper, we present an architecture for proactive requests and evaluate its effectiveness at evading detection.
 While this approach does impose communication and computation overheads on the system, a detailed study of this overhead is the subject of ongoing work.